 She took great pride in the quality her cattle farming, and in January 1940 placed first at the annual State Farm Show in Harrisburg in the milk competition.
 The award was base on testing of raw milk for tuberculosis under Pennsylvania regulations.
 Later that year, in December, one of her cows "gave birth to twin calves," said the Connellsville newspaper, "the first double births here in 37 years.
 Mrs. Firestone recently installed a hot water heating system on her farm."
 In July 1948, her farm was entered into a local "Green Pastures Contest" sponsored by the Fayette County-United States Department of Agriculture Council.
 Winners were selected based on the quality and quantity of production and management of pasture land.

 Ada also was a talented quilter and crafted several quilts that today are lovingly preserved as family heirlooms.
 The ones shown on this page were made in the 1930s or '40s.
 She loved to fashion her patchwork quilts from scraps of clothing, mostly cotton dresses and shirts.
-Many were fabricated in recognizably similar ways -- working patchwork outward from a center strip, and in straight diagonal lines.
+Many were fabricated in recognizably similar ways -- working patchwork outward from a center strip, and in straight diagonal line.
+Several were preserved by a loving great-granddaughter, Deborah Brooks Thomas.

 Sadly, Ada suffered the agony of the death of her adult daughter Ella Brooks in 1954, when the daughter was just 54 years of age.

-Ada died at home after a long illness on April 11, 1965, at the age of 92.
-The Daily Courier said she was the last of a family of seven brothers and sisters.
-Rev. Samuel Weible officiated at her funeral service, at the Pleasant Hill E.C.B.
-Church, followed by interment at the Normalville Cemetery.
+Sadly, she died at home on April 11, 1965, at the age of 92.
+The Daily Courier reported that she was the last of a family of seven brothers and sisters.
+Rev. Samuel Weible officiated at her funeral service, at the Pleasant Hill Evangelical United Brethren Church, followed by interment at the Normalville Cemetery.
+Her survivors included 13 grandchildren and nine great-grandchildren.

 Son Edgar Harry Firestone (1898-1969) was born on May 8, 1897 in Rogers Mill, Fayette County.
-He married Ethel Johnson ( ? - ? ), daughter of Benton M. Johnson, and they had one son, Emory Firestone.
+He was united in the bonds of holy matrimony with a cousin, Ethel Johnson (Aug.
+11, 1911-1993), daughter of Benton M. and Minnie (Ansell) Johnson.
+The groom was about 14 years older than his bride.
+Together, they produced one son, Emory Firestone.
 Edgar served in the U.S. Armed Forces during World War I, training at Camp Forrest, GA as an engineer in a provisional replacement company.
 He was a lifelong farmer and timberman, and spent 35 years helping other local farmers as a hired thresherman.
-Following in her mother in law's footsteps, Ethel was elected president of the Friendship Class of the Pleasant Hill Evangelical United Brethren Church (later United Methodist) in April 1953.
+Following in her mother in law's footsteps, Ethel was a longtime Sunday School teacher and in April 1953 was elected president of the Friendship Class of the Pleasant Hill Evangelical United Brethren Church (later United Methodist).
+Her name regularly was published in the gossip columns of the Connellsville Daily Courier for her Sunday School activities.
 She was employed in the cafeteria of Connellsville Junior High East, and served as a Republican Committee Woman for a decade.
-Edgar died at Connellsville State Hospital at the age of 71 on May 6, 1969.
-At the time of his passing, son Emory was living in Honolulu, Hawaii.
+Sadly, with his health in decline, Edgar was admitted on March 7, 1969 to Connellsville State Hospital.
+He remained for nearly two months, but without improvement.
+At the age of 71, he surrendered to the angel of death on May 6, 1969.
+His obituary was published in the Daily Courier.
 As a widow, Ethel pursued her interest in political affairs.
-In March 1973, she ran for tax collector of Springfield Township
+In 1971, she was elected for the audit committee of the Fayette County School Foods Association.
+Then in March 1973, she ran for the office of tax collector of Springfield Township.
+When she retired from the school in May 1976, a surprise dinner party was held in her honor at the Twin Coaches.
+She received a monogrammed silver bracelet as a gift along with many cards from fellow workers.
+After 24 years as a widow, Ethel passed away in November 1993.

 Daughter Ella Elizabeth Firestone (1899-1954) was born on July 16, 1899 in Connellsville.
-She married Hess L. Brooks (1896-1965), son of Elmer Ellsworth and Amelia (Ott) Brooks.
-They had four children -- Raymond Brooks, Jack Brooks, Madeline McDowell and Gladys Thomas.
+She married Hess Lewis Brooks (1896-1965), son of Elmer Ellsworth and Amelia (Ott) Brooks.
+They raised a family of four children -- Ray Eugene Brooks, Jack Brooks, Madeline McDowell and Gladys Thomas.
+The couple relocated to Connellsville in about 1921.
+Their home was at 434 Ogden Street.
 Said the Daily Courier, she "lived nearly all her life in Connellsville.
 She was a member of the Dames of Malta, W.C.T.U. and the Assembly of God Church, South Connellsville."
-Their home was at 434 Ogden Street in Connellsville.
-Ella died at the age of 54 in Connellsville State Hospital on May 14, 1954.
+Hess was employed for four decades with West Penn Power Company.
+He retired in 1961 at the age of 65.
+Active in his own right, Hess was a member of the General Worth lodge of the Independent Order of Odd Fellows and once held the position of noble grand.
+He also was a member of the Junior Order of United American Mechanics and the First Evangelical United Brethren Church.
+Sadly, the 54-year-old Ella was stricken and rushed to Connellsville State Hospital, where she died after a stay of only 21 hours on May 14, 1954.
 Rev. Edward J. Hatcher, of the Assembly of God, officiated at her funeral, followed by burial in the Normalville Cemetery.
-Hess survived her by 11 years.
+Hess survived her by 11 years and continue to dwell in the Ogden Street residence.
 He passed away in Connellsville on Oct.
 29, 1965.
-They are mentioned in the book, Brooks Family History, preserved in the Minerd-Minard-Miner-Minor Archives.
+They are mentioned in the book, Brooks Family History, preserved in the Minerd.com Archives.

 Son Merrill Charles "Taby" Firestone (1905-1979) was born in 1905.
 He married Hazel McBeth ( ? -1996), with her maiden name sometimes mistaken as "Wells."
 She was the daughter of Henry Thomas McBeth.
 They had four known children -- Robert Firestone, Connie DeBolt, Keith Allen Firestone and Terry Firestone.
 He resided in 1954 in Pleasant Hill, Fayette County.
 He followed in his mother's footsteps of maintaining high quality farming methods, and in early life he worked as a laborer, coal miner and truck driver.
 He was a longtime member of the Mill Run Grange and Connellsville Moose.
 In May 1949, he entered a cow in the Fayette County Dairy Herd Improvement Association Award, and took third place.
 He also was active politically, and in November 1957 ran for the office of supervisor of Springfield Township.
 In March 1961, Merrill was named to a committee of the board of trustees of the Carnegie Free Library in Connellsville, serving on the library committee.
 He also served as vice president on the Connellsville Joint School System in 1963, and ran for the Fayette County Recorder of Deeds office the same year.
 He died in 1979 and is buried at Normalville Cemetery.
 Hazel remarried, to widower Raymond O. Ritenour (1913-2009), son of Scott E. and Mary J. (Shaffer) Ritenour.
 They lived in South Connellsville until Hazel's death in 1996.
 Raymond survived her by 13 years and passed into eternity on June 3, 2009.